Breast reconstruction with flap surgery

 - Abdominal wall hernia or weakness

 Radiation therapy delivered to the skin and chest wall may pose complications during healing if it's given after breast reconstruction surgery.
-Your doctor may recommend waiting until you're finished with radiation therapy before proceeding with breast reconstruction.
+Your doctor may recommend waiting until you're finished with radiation therapy before proceeding with the second stage of the breast reconstruction.

 How you prepare